huridocs/uwazi-documentation/admin-docs/how-to-report-bugs-or-problems-in-uwazi.md

-# How to Report Bugs or Problems in Uwazi
+# How to report bugs or problems in Uwazi

 Our main support channel is [our Github repository](https://github.com/huridocs/uwazi/issues).